cheater/articles/notifications.md

 Terminals have always had the functionality to receive bells.
 Apparently the functionality exists since at least 1870 -- which makes it even funnier that GNOME still doesn't do that properly.

 There are [patches](https://bugzilla.gnome.org/show_bug.cgi?id=557593) and a [gnome-terminal PPA]https://launchpad.net/~morethan/+archive/ppa() to do this.
 The patches have been there since 2008; might as well be 1908, they still aren't applied.
 Use the PPA if you want this feature, for example for your *irssi* running inside a *screen*.
+The author of the patch has also [written](http://mikelward.com/news/2008/11/terminal-that-tells-you-when-its-done.html) that you can send out a bell every time you get a new prompt in this way:

+	PS1="\\007$PS1"

+This would create no annoying bells when you are using the terminal normally, either.

 ### Bubbles
-Ubuntu has a cool functionality for showing notification bubbles.
+Ubuntu has a cool functionality for showing notification bubbles, which doesn't require hacking *gnome-terminal*.
 You can send them out from scripts using *notify-send(1)*.
 For example, this is what a compilation could look like:

 	make > /dev/null 2>&1 && echo installing > /dev/null 2>&1 && notify-send "Project" "Compilation done."